|11th Century||The Mayan city-states of Mayapan, Chichen Itza and Uxmal formed the League of Mayan City- States.|

 |1075||Madog ap Bleddyn, Rhirid ap Bleddyn, Cadwgan ap Bleddyn and Iorwerth ap Bleddyn, royal members of Gwynedd, started to rule Powys in central Wales and founded the Principality of Powys.|

 |1076||In an attempt to strengthen the King's authority, German King Heinrich IV engaged in the

 Investiture Struggle (i.e. the dispute over the right of installing bishops) with Roman Pope

 Gregory VII.
 As a result, Heinrich IV deposed Gregory VII, while Gregory VII deposed and

 excommunicated Heinrich IV.
 The German feudal lords rebelled against Heinrich IV.
 In January in

 the next year, Heinrich IV was compelled to seek for absolution from Gregory VII, who then

 absolved and restored Heinrich IV in February.

 The Murabits conquered Ghana, which then became a vassal state of the Murabits.
-Since then a large number of Soninkes migrated southwards.
+A large number of Soninkes of Ghana migrated southwards.
 The power of Ghana declined and its dependences regained independence.